alvindimas05/Fluyer/README.md

 ![Preview App](preview.png)

 ## Downloads
+Keep in mind that this app is still in beta and has some issues.
+Scroll below to check.
 You can grab the latest version of the app below or check the [release page](https://github.com/alvindimas05/Fluyer/releases).
 - [Windows](https://github.com/alvindimas05/Fluyer/releases/download/v0.0.1/Fluyer_0.0.1_x64-setup.exe)
 - [MacOS Intel](https://github.com/alvindimas05/Fluyer/releases/download/v0.0.1/Fluyer_0.0.1_x64.dmg)